-Today's Week in Review comes to you following a hectic week of cross-continental travel, family reunions, and Christmas build-up.
+Today’s What I’m Reading comes to you following a hectic week of cross-continental travel, family reunions, and Christmas build-up.
 After a work-filled term of PhD research, I am more than prepared for a few weeks of relaxation and reading.
 Although it is always a wrench to miss out on a traditional British Christmas, I am fortunate in having a mother determined to replicate this event in the American mid-West.
 With almost 4,000 miles between myself and the UK, it is wonderful that I can still look forward to pulling Christmas crackers and gorging myself on Yorkshire puddings.
-While my trip is obviously motivated by a desire to see my family for the holidays, I would be lying to suggest that it wasn't largely due to this gorgeous ball of fluff:
+While my trip is obviously motivated by a desire to see my family for the holidays, I would be lying to suggest that it wasn’t largely due to this gorgeous ball of fluff:

 Reading: Confessions of a Sociopath by M.E.
 Thomas

 This is a book that I picked up last minute at a shop in Heathrow airport.
 I have a real hatred for flying, and suffer it purely on the belief that it will be worth the trip.
 One of the ways I coax myself onto flights is through an internal promise to purchase a book at every airport I visit.
 Ultimately this leaves with me with increasingly weighty luggage, but the method of temptation always succeeds.
 Having finished up the glorious (and soon-to-be reviewed) Our Endless Numbered Days by Claire Fuller, I have thrown myself into this new purchase: Confessions of a Sociopath by M.E.
 Thomas.

 Reviewing: Clem Anderson: A Novel by R.V.
 Cassill